PMBOK (PMI)

 • Complex for small projects.

-• Has to be adapted to the application area industry, project size and scope, time and budget and quality constraints.
+• Has to be adapted to the scope, time and budget and quality constraints.

 • Project management needs a standard that is applicable to any kind of project scope, industry and culture.